Safeguarding and E-Safety

 Attached is a list of support organisations to help with a variety of issues, some of which parents and carers may find useful.

-The NSPCC offer some really sound advice for parents on how to support a young person struggling with the current situation.
+The NSPCC offer some sound advice for parents on how to support a young person struggling with any situation.

 LADO – lscp_lado@lincolnshire.gov.uk 01522 554674